Yazed-Hasan/L5P-Keyboard-RGB-LOQ-15IRX10-Support/README.md

 - **Lightning:** random sparks.
 - **Disco:** random zone flashes.
 - **Christmas:** red / green holiday pulse.
 - **Ripple:** rings or waves from a point.
 Width, origin, and style are adjustable.
-In 24-lamp mode the ring hops strip by strip.
+In 24-lamp mode the ring hops column by column.
 - **Stars:** twinkling night sky, optional shooting stars.
 Palettes: Custom, White, Gold, Rainbow, Random.
 - **Rain:** drops with trails, splash, and wind.
 Palettes: Ice, Neon, Rainbow, Custom.
 - **Aurora:** overlapping northern-light bands. **Borealis** is green-cyan, **Twilight** is purple, **Custom** uses your zone colors.
-- **Scanner:** a moving beam with trail.
+- **Scanner:** a short bouncing hotspot with a trail.
 Bounce or wrap, optional second beam.
 Palettes: Red, Ice, Rainbow, Custom.
+- **Pacifica:** layered blue-green ocean sines.
+Not raindrops and not aurora bands.
+- **Digital Rain:** heads travel across the keyboard with a fading trail (Matrix-style).
+Uses all 24 columns in 24-lamp mode.
+- **Fireworks:** random bursts that pop and fade.
+No audio needed.
+- **Comet:** a meteor with a fat head and a long tail.
+Wrap flies off the edge; Bounce turns around.
+Not the short Scanner beam.
+- **Juggle:** several colored dots weave back and forth with trails.
+Not a single Scanner beam and not a Comet.
+- **Bouncing Balls:** balls fall with gravity and bounce at the ends.
+- **Dissolve:** keys fill in a random order, pause, then melt away.
+Best in 24-lamp mode.

 ### Reactive

 - **AmbientLight:** samples the screen and copies those colors onto the keyboard.
 FPS and saturation are adjustable.
 - **Audio React:** listens to Windows playback (WASAPI loopback).
-Sensitivity, smoothness, idle glow, per-band gain, color mode, and style (levels, pulse, wave, fire, ripple, and more).
+See below.
 - **Battery:** charge bar across the keys.
 Traffic palette is green / yellow / red.
 Pulses at the tip while charging.
 - **Temperature:** cool-to-hot gradient from CPU temperature.
 Needs a readable sensor; on some Windows setups it may stay still.
 - **Fade:** dims the keyboard after you stop typing / moving the mouse.
+- **Type Heat:** zones heat up as you type and cool when idle.
+Not a spreading wave like Ripple.
+- **Nexus:** a pulse on the keys you press (that quarter of columns, with a little bleed).
+Not a spreading ring like Ripple.

+### Audio React

+Windows loopback only (the sound this PC is playing).
+Hover each slider in the app for details.

+**Analysis** (how it hears the mix):

+- **Auto:** picks among the engines below as the mix changes.
+Lighting Style stays what you chose.
+- **Classic:** original 4-band analyzer.
+- **Accurate:** tighter kicks and a cleaner spectrum than Classic.
+- **Beats:** biased to kicks and onsets.
+Best with Ripple, Strobe, Collision, Tempo Pulse.
+- **Spectrum:** truthful EQ.
+Best with Levels, 24-band EQ, Spectrogram.
+- **Mel:** 24 perceptual bins.
+Better bass/vocal spacing.
+- **Studio:** larger FFT, clearer low notes, a bit heavier.
+- **HPSS:** drums vs pads.
+Beats follow percussion so vocals false-trigger less.
+- **Complex:** specdiff + phase onsets.
+Cleaner hits on mixed music.
+- **Tempo:** stabler BPM lock.

+**Styles** (how it paints): Levels, Pulse, Wave, Bloom, Center, Mirror, Fire, Strobe, Sparkle, Chase, Gradient, Beat Gates, VU, Tempo Pulse, Oscilloscope, Spectrogram, Stereo, Pitch, Lissajous, Bubbles, Key Color, Mid/Side, 24-band EQ, Pan Needle, Collision, Snake, Ripple, Gravcenter, Melt, Wavelength.

 ### Custom JSON effects